oknozor/wzm/docs/notes/src/udev.md

 Udev event can be one of "change", "added" or "removed", each one holds a device id and the added event has a path to the device file descriptor.

+**06/06/2024**

+I started to integrate udev this morning.
+The first task was to implement all smithay handlers on `CallLoopData` instead of `Wzm` to access the backend state in dmabuf and drm lease handlers.
+These are now respectivly named `Wzm` (former calloopdata) and `State` (former `Wzm`).

+After that I added the `DrmLeaseHandler` and `DmabufHandler`, I have a very high level understanding of those now and I should probably dig a bit more to understand what's going on under the hood.

+It's worth to note that my current implementation select the backend in use via the `Backend` enum, which mean that for certain handler (such as `DrmLeaseHandler`), there will be unreachable code for the winit backend.

+All the necessary handler are now ready for the next step: implementing the udev run function.

 ## Glossary